danmarksmiljoeportal/lagvaelgeren/README.md

 LV and DB can be integrated into most web client projects as demonstrated by example code [here](./examples) via npm package `@dmp/lagvaelger-client-ui`.
 -->

-The DKS service API is formally described and documented [here](https://datakatalog.miljoeportal.dk/api/swagger).
+The Datakatalog service API is formally described and documented [here](https://datakatalog.miljoeportal.dk/api/swagger).

 A basic example request is `https://datakatalog.miljoeportal.dk/api/datasets?include=wmsSource` which will give you all datasets in the catalog including metadata about associated WMS service if exists.